Skip to content

 Invest in known violence prevention programs: We should heavily invest in data-proven violence interrupters, who are credible messengers that can prevent retaliatory violence.

 Expand Trauma Recovery Centers: The UCSF Trauma Recovery Center provides free support for victims who need mental health treatment and other services, at zero cost to the victim.
-These programs are critical because victimization– and especially being victim of a gunshot wound– dramatically increases the risk of becoming an offender in the future.
+These programs are critical because victimization– and especially being a victim of a gunshot wound– dramatically increases the risk of becoming an offender in the future.

 * Learn more from Smart Justice: Solutions that Keep People Safe & Keep Communities Whole

 All Californians should work together to make our communities safe.
-The best way to achieve safe communities for all Californians is investing in community resources!
+The best way to achieve safe communities for all Californians is by investing in community resources!

 Voting is how communities come together in solidarity and make – and protect – change.